makrandp/nodeSampleApps/README.md

 * NodeMysql - Node REST APIs built using MySql as a database (used PHPMyadmin to store data)
 * SportsBlog - Sports blog built using Pug,Node.js,Mongoose,Express-sessions
 * Weather App - simple weather app which uses http request feature of request module - used EJS as view engine
+* simpleKafkaDemo - demo application which uses Kafka-node (You must have Kafka and Zookeeper running in your machine)